vgaltes/vgaltes.github.io/_posts/2017-12-16-vault-dynamic-secrets.md

 ## Summary

 Magic!!!!
 It worked!
 We can connect to the MySQL instance using the temporary user Vault has created for us.
 We no longer have to maintain users for different applications or usages, we just need to give our clients access to this endpoint.
 And thanks to the power of policies, we can give access to this endpoint only to the users we want.
 Also, the user used to create users, is only accessible via the Vault IP, so it's quite secure.

-In the next article we'll see how we can make this even more secure and rotate the password of the user responsible of creating the users in MySQL.